 After their first (not-quite) intimate night together, Daniel tries his hand at penning a letter to the lovely Thea, and soon the two embark on a fun, flirty exchange that was a sheer joy to write.
 Thea, especially, surprising me with a racy sense of humor she’d kept hidden till then.

 The story also incorporates Daniel’s fascination with orreries—something I learned of quite by accident, and only recently.
-Solar system miniatures…how wonderful to be surprised by learning of something that’s been around for centuries that was completely brand new to my awareness!
+Solar system miniatures…how wonderful to be surprised by learning about something that’s been around for centuries that was completely brand new to my awareness. 🙂

 And while completing their impassioned journey took far longer than I wished, these two have lived on in my heart more than other characters who have found their happily ever after.
 Like Daniel, I sometimes have trouble speaking, only from a musculature standpoint not because of severe stuttering, and for an author who uses dictation software to write, that’s frustrating on so many levels.
 I think I may relate to him more than other characters (so much more, that I think I’ve developed a crush—shhh!
 We’ll not tell Thea or Mr. Lyons about that, all right?).